 No, it is our mission to provide a fully accessible and inclusive communication and fun for all Deaf, Hard-of- Hearing children and KODAs.

 Are your camp counselors hearing or deaf?

 With assistance from our Camp Director, who is Deaf, we hire only Deaf, hard of hearing, and CODA camp counselors as well as other staff positions.
-These counselors will work closely with the hearing specialty counselors provided by Adventure Links.
+These counselors will work closely with the hearing specialty counselors provided by the camp site.
 Interpreters are provided onsite.

 What is the cost of the camp?

 The cost for each camper is $850 if paid before February 29th, 2024; and $900 before May 31st, 2024.
 The cost for each CIT is $770.

 Yes, contact our Treasurer Charles “Pike” Sterling at firstname.lastname@example.org to arrange a payment plan.

 100% for the early bird registrants if canceled by February 29, 2024.
 50% for the regular registrants by April 30, 2024 and 0% thereafter.

 What does your overnight camp schedule look like?

 We offer a combination of team-building skills; hiking; swimming and tubing in the lake; ropes course; arts and crafts and outdoors skills during the day followed by evening activities, group discussions and presentations by local Deaf/HoH or KODA celebrities.
 We will have a talent show from the campers on the last day of camp.